Second-order Conditional Gradient Sliding: Computational Results

 We also implemented an LBFGS algorithm to build an approximate Hessian from first order information from previous iterations.
 This is specially useful if we cannot find an analytical expression to the exact Hessian, or its matrix-vector products.
 Note however that the matrix outputted by the LBFGS algorithm does not satisfy Assumption~\ref{assumption:accuracyHessian}, and so the best we can hope for is for the linear-quadratic convergence in primal gap of the SOCGS algorithm.
 The implementation used stores the Hessian approximation in outer-product form, and so does not explicitly store the full Hessian matrix, as that could be computationally prohibitive (see Section 7.2 in \citet{nocedal2006numerical}).

 The results for this experiment can be seen in Figures~\ref{fig:GLasso:Appx} and \ref{fig:GLasso2:Appx}.
+The initial point for all the algorithms is the matrix $1/n I^n$.
 We can see that the SOCGS (with the PCG algorithm as a subproblem solver for the PVM steps) and the NCG algorithm outperform all the other algorithms, with the SOCGS performing better than the NCG algorithm.
 Note that the in this case the main advantage that the SOCGS and the NCG algorithms have over all the other algorithms is the fact that there is a closed-form solution to the step size at each inner iteration when computing the PVM steps.
 As discussed earlier, the complexity of evaluating the original function $f(X)$ is the same as that of evaluating $\hat{f}_k(X)$.
 The SOCGS algorithm that uses the LBFGS algorithm to build up an approximate Hessian also performs well in terms of iterations and in terms of time, despite Assumption~\ref{assumption:accuracyHessian} not holding in this case.